 (1) This Division only applies to distributing co-operatives.

-(2) Sections 132, 133 and 134 apply to the extent they are not inconsistent with the rules of each particular distributing co-operative.
+(2) Sections 132, 133 and 134 apply to a distributing co-operative only to the extent that they are not inconsistent with rules of the co-operative that were in effect immediately before the commencement of the Co-operatives Amendment Act 2016 section 32.

+[Section 131 amended by No. 7 of 2016 s.
+32.]

 132. Former shareholders to be taken to be shareholders for certain purposes

 (1) Even though a person’s shares in a co-operative have been forfeited under this Part, the person is to be taken to be the holder of shares in the co-operative (the same in all respects as those that were forfeited) for the following purposes —